inductiva/docs/docs/openfoam/2.openfoam-mpi-setup/index.md

+---
-# MPI Behaviour in OpenFOAM
+title: MPI Behaviour in OpenFOAM
+description: ""
+seo:
+ title: ""
+ description: ""
+---

 Inductiva supports two OpenFOAM distributions: **ESI** and **Foundation**.
 Both use MPI in the background when executing the `runParallel` command for parallel simulations, but they differ in how MPI is invoked.

 ## Behaviour by Distribution